 1. What are the Three Types of Connective Tissue?

-Ans: The connective tissue can be mainly classified into two types: the connective tissue proper and specialized connective tissue.
+The connective tissue can be mainly classified into two types: the connective tissue proper and specialized connective tissue.
 The connective tissue proper is further classified into two types - the loose connective tissue and the dense connective tissue.
-Thus, in other words, the connective tissue is classified into three types as loose connective tissue, dense connective tissue and specialized connective tissue.
+Thus, in other words, the connective tissue is classified into three types: loose connective tissue, dense connective tissue and specialized connective tissue.
+Thus, this is an elaboration of all three types of connective tissues that is very simple to understand.

 2. What are the Connective Tissues?

-Ans: Connective tissues are one of the four basic tissues systems found in an animal body.
+Connective tissues are one of the four basic tissue systems found in an animal body.
 They are responsible for providing structural support and integrity to the entire body and make the body function as a single unit.
 Along with the support they also provide protection to other tissues and organs in the body.
-Examples of connective tissues include adipose tissue, bone, blood, cartilage, etc.
+Examples of connective tissues include adipose tissue, bone, blood, cartilage, etc. With the help of this definition, the students can elaborate as well as provide examples for the connective tissues.